mseminatore/crtl/README.md

 Welcome to CRTL!
 This project attempts to provide a basic and portable implementation of an ANSI C runtime library.
-It is not the intention of this projectto provide 100% of the ANSCI C RTL.
+It is not the intention of this project to provide 100% of the ANSCI C RTL.
 The primary support will be the most commonly used C library functions.
 For example, C locale support is not planned at this time.